-Work Elements: 159: Support transfer of data into secure and accessible repositories 161: Data - dissemination 189: Coordination
+Work Elements: 159: Support transfer of data into secure and accessible repositories

+161: Data - dissemination

+189: Coordination

-StreamNet continued to acquire fish data from our four partner state fish and wildlife agencies (ODFW, WDFW, IDFG, and MFWP), our tribal partner (Colville Tribes), one federal agency (USFWS for data from the national fish hatcheries), a tribal consortium (CRITFC1), and the Fish passage Center (FPC).
-StreamNet continues to work with other tribes to access population-level indicator data for the CAP effort.
-These data have been created through a variety of funding processes and sources, only some of which are through BPA or other federal programs.
-As a regional data coordinator, StreamNet strives to provide access to all data of a given type from all sources.
-Consult Appendix D to view work-element specific results from IDFG, MFWP, ODFW, PSMFC-StreamNet, Colville Tribes, and WDFW.
+StreamNet continued to acquire fish data from our four partner state fish and wildlife agencies (ODFW, WDFW, IDFG, and MFWP), our tribal partner (Colville Tribes).
+StreamNet continues to work with other data providers, including 1 federal agency (USFWS for data from the national fish hatcheries), the Shoshone-Bannock Tribes, a tribal consortium (CRITFC1), and the Fish passage Center (FPC), to facilitate access to population-level indicator data for the CAP Fish HLIs.